struct/isoalloc/README.md

 * Some important zone metadata pointers are masked inbetween `iso_alloc` and `iso_free` operations
 * Passing a pointer to `iso_free` that was not allocated with `iso_alloc` will abort

+## Building

+The Makefile targets are very simple:

+`make library` - Builds a standard version of the library

+`make library_debug` - Builds a debug version of the library

+`make library_debug_no_output` - Builds a debug version of the library with no logging output

+`make tests` - Builds and runs all tests

+`make perf_tests` - Builds and run a simple performance test

+`make cpp_library` - Builds the library with a simple C++ interface that overloads new/delete operators

+`make cpp_tests` - Builds and runs the C++ tests

+`make format` - Runs clang formatter according to the specification in .clang-format

+`make clean` - Cleans up the root directory

 ## API

 ```